Zero-carbon electricity generation ends at Hunterston B

 - In September EDF provided this update on the position of the UK nuclear fleet.

-- The UK Fuel Mix disclosure information, published by Government Department BEIS, recognises electricity from wind, solar and nuclear fuel produces zero carbon dioxide emissions at the point of generation.
+- The UK Fuel Mix disclosure information, published by Government Department DESNZ, recognises electricity from wind, solar and nuclear fuel produces zero carbon dioxide emissions at the point of generation.

 About Hunterston B: